kendall-cpp/kendall-simple-vim/docs/WorkTasks/Korlan_SDK-Task.md

 Hi Kim,

 I used the init.rc file you provided, eth0 works fine, can you provide me with your img to reproduce your problem?

+Hi Kim,

+I used the ramdisk.img in the image you provided and reset the kernel to f952135364a6, I did reproduce the problem of comment#15, but I set CONFIG_USB_RTL8152=y  in arch/arm64/configs/korlan-p2_defconfig and found that I can get it ip.

+Please check if CONFIG_USB_RTL8152=y is set in your korlan-p2_defconfig and make sure to compile into korlan.

+Here is my test log and image

+---